 - Nevertheless, universities are required to act fairly and reasonably when making decisions that affect the rights and opportunities of others.
 As a result, decisions which result in the denial of admission to or removal from an academic program must be made thoughtfully, respecting the need for due process.

-All students are required to mail or drop off the original hard copy of the Police Record Check to our Admissions Office by August 1st, 2019.
-Photocopies will not be accepted.
+All students are required to mail the original hard copy of the Police Record Check to our Admissions Office.

 Novel coronavirus disease 2019 (COVID-19) vaccination is required for clinical teaching activities and clinical placements.
 Medical learners should follow NACI recommendations on the use of COVID-19 vaccines.
 Medical learners who choose not to have COVID-19 vaccination should be notified that university and hospital policies may preclude them from clinical teaching and/or clinical placements that are curricular requirements. .

 Step 5: Immunization and Testing Form 2021 (the AFMC form says 2020, please disregard the date and proceed) Form must be fully completed by your health care provider, instead of completing Appendix E, Queen’s students are required to provide a recent serology report for Hepatitis C and HIV testing on admission to medical school.
 This requirement will be updated again prior to clerkship.